compono/yutalent-api/stuff/REST_API/Notes/add.md

 Parameters:

- * `candidate_id` - id of the contact record we are adding the note to
+ * `contact_id` - id of the contact record we are adding the note to
  * `received` - is it a `received` message or `sent` message?
 Boolean, can be `true` or `false`
  * `type` - note type.
 Default is `note`.
 Other system type is `email`.
 If you build your own note type, then use `plugin_` prefix.
 Example: `plugin_sms`
  * `subject` - subject of the note.
 Its empty by default but we recommend to set it to some meaningful value so that in case if your plugin will be deactivated - users would have some clue as to what these notes mean